How do I place a managed fund transaction for my client?

 How does switching logic allocate a portion to each fund?

-Managed funds buy orders are funded from proceeds from funds sell orders, until all proceeds are allocated.
+When switching between managed funds, the buy orders are funded from proceeds of the sell orders, until all proceeds are allocated.
 Any remaining buy orders are funded from available cash.

 The allocation logic is below: